-The first time I met Hailey, not only was I late for a personal reason (ya know, feminine things), but I also had the location totally wrong.
-I’m almost always on time, so not only is running late embarrassing, but so is going to the incorrect location.
+The first time I met Hailey, not only was I late for a personal reason (yes I know, feminine things), but I also had the location totally wrong.
+I’m almost always on time, so, not only is running late embarrassing but so is going to the incorrect location.
 In my defense, there are two breweries with basically the same name within a mile of each other in Minneapolis, and unless I’m at a wedding, I’m basically anti-social.
-How was I to know?!
+How would I have possibly known?!

 Cover Photo: Royal Hart Studio

 Hailey is well-versed in going with the flow of an event, and is a strong believer in Michael Scott’s rules of business – adapt, react, readapt, apt.
 She is committed to your big day going off without a hitch, so that you can get hitched.
 But in all seriousness, Hailey wants to make all of your Pinterest wedding daydreams come true before your eyes.

 Hailey waited for some weirdo officiant she never met until I finally rushed in.
 Meeting her was immediately like catching up with an old friend.
 There’s no awkward, boastful air of “I’m a wedding planner,” but friendly conversation as if she already knew me the past million years.
 I vividly remember the conversation because speaking with Hailey for the first time wasn’t like pulling teeth to make conversation.
 Instead, we talked about life and weddings and starting a business and while I can’t recall how long we were there for, it had to have been at least two hours.

 If you’re planning a wedding, this is the kind of person you want to find – a person who’s comfortable and friendly but also gets shit done.
 Hailey is the perfect combination of humble, kind, heartwarming, and an insanely talented designer and planner.